asyncapi/website/pages/docs/tutorials/studio-document-validation.md

 2. Open **DIAGNOSTICS**, you can see more information related to your errors.

-3. Fix the incorrect AsyncAPI specification number to `3.0.0`.
+3. Fix the incorrect server information.
+Use `host` instead of `url`

 ```yaml
 asyncapi: '3.0.0'